How We Teach British Values At Stonebroom

 British Values are taught within every class.
 It is taught as PHSE following the Jigsaw Approach.

-The weekly celebration is the same for each year group – these are designed to draw out a key theme from each week and reinforce its application; in turn, this ensures the Jigsaw learning is translated into behavior and attitudes and is not confined to the lesson slot on the timetable.
+The weekly celebration is the same for each year group – these are designed to draw out a key theme from each week and reinforce its application; in turn, this ensures the Jigsaw learning is translated into behaviour and attitudes and is not confined to the lesson slot on the timetable.

 This theme is introduced every first Monday of the half term by Mrs George in the whole school assembly.

 Autumn 1 – Being Me in My World